yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield cases, backing storage instance is Retained, and never deleted.
    - _Delete_:  the bucket and its contents are destroyed.
    - _Retain_:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed.
-1. `anonymousAccessMode`: Declares the level of access given to credentials provisioned through this class.
-If empty, drivers may set defaults.
+1. `anonymousAccessMode`:  ACL specifying *uncredentialed* access to the Bucket.
+This is applicable for cases where the storage instance or objects are intended to be publicly readable and/or writable.
+If `BucketClass.anonymousAccessMode` is set, the value is copied here.
+Accepted values:
+   - `private`: Default, disallow uncredentialed access to the storage instance.
+   - `ro`: Read only, uncredentialed users are permitted *read* operations for objects within the storage instance.
+   - `rw`: Read/Write, uncredentialed users are permitted *read and write* operations for objects within the storage instance.
+   - `wo`: Write, uncredentialed users are permitted *write* operations for objects within the storage instance.
 1. `bucketClassName`: Name of the associated BucketClass.
-1. permittedNamespaces: An array of namespaces, identified by a name and uuid, from which  BucketRequests can bind to a Bucket (primarily applicable in Brownfield).
+1. `permittedNamespaces`: An array of namespaces, identified by a name and uuid, from which  BucketRequests are allowed to bind to the Bucket.
 Provided to allow admins a layer of cluster-layer access control.
 Does **not** reflect or alter the backing storage instances' ACLs or IAM policies.
+   - In Greenfield, the originating BuckerRequest’s namespace must be specified at time of Bucket generation.
+   - In Brownfield, this list is defined by the admin.
 1. `protocol`: The protocol the application will use to access the storage instance.
    - `type`: Specifies the protocol targeted by this Bucket instance.
 One of:
      - `azureBlob`: data required to target a provisioned azure container and/or storage account.